-Outcome 3: Identification and assessment of contaminated land/sites
+Outcome 3: Identification of contaminated sites

-- 84. Section 1(e) of Article 6 of the Stockholm Convention states that Parties would "endeavour to develop appropriate strategies for identifying sites contaminated by chemicals listed in Annex A, B and C; if remediation of those sites is required it should be performed in an environmentally sound manner".
+84. Section 1(e) of Article 6 of the Stockholm Convention states that Parties would "endeavour to develop appropriate strategies for identifying sites contaminated by chemicals listed in Annex A, B and C; if remediation of those sites is required it should be performed in an environmentally sound manner".
 This implies that countries which ratified the Convention will need to rehabilitate sites contaminated with POPs chemicals.
-The LDCs in the SADC Subregion which are parties to this Convention are therefore required to develop appropriate legislative framework and strategy to identify sites contaminated by POPs chemicals.
-Many countries in Africa including the member states of SADC Sub-region have recognized the problem of sustainability that POPs projects would face when they deal only with the disposal of stockpiles ignoring the related problem of subsequent clean-up and remediation of sites contaminated with POPs stockpiles and chemicals. - 85.
-In the NIP documents of the SADC/LDC Member States the non existence of appropriate strategy and legislative framework that deals with contaminated sites has been identified as a major gap.
+The LDCs in the COMESA Sub-region which are parties to this Convention are therefore required to develop appropriate legislative framework and strategy to identify sites contaminated by POPs chemicals.
+Many countries in Africa including the member states of COMESA Sub- region have recognized the problem of sustainability that POPs projects would face when they deal only with the disposal of stockpiles ignoring the related problem of subsequent clean-up and remediation of sites contaminated with POPs stockpiles and chemicals.

+- 85. In the NIP documents of the COMESA/LDC Member States the non existence of appropriate strategy and legislative framework that deals with contaminated sites has been identified as a major gap.
 The absence of such strategy and legislative framework is the first major barrier to properly manage POPs contaminated sites in these countries.
-Under Outcome 3 of the proposed project, identification, management and clean-up of contaminated sites will be undertaken.
-Outcome 3 of the proposed project also aimed to introduce appropriate strategy useful for identifying sites contaminated with POPs chemicals and also ensure effective planning for implementation of remediation measures to clean-up contaminated sites. - During the preliminary survey of the POPs Enabling Activities Projects, the sites contaminated with POPs pesticides have already been identified in the LDCs of the SADC Sub-region.
-It is believed that more contaminated sites and hot spots exist in the LDCs of the SADC Sub-region and these sites will need to be identified.
-The countries in the LDCs of the SADC Sub-region do not have appropriate strategy to promote capacity, identify contaminated sites, assess the level of contamination, conduct risk assessment and carry out pilot scale remediation technology to select most economically feasible and environmentally sound technologies.
+Under Outcome 3 of the proposed project, the issue of identification of sites contaminated with POPs chemicals, management and effective planning for implementation of remediation measures to clean-up of contaminated will be undertaken. - During the preliminary survey of the POPs Enabling Activities Projects, the sites contaminated with POPs pesticides have already been identified in the COMESA Sub-region.
+It is believed that more contaminated sites and hot spots exist and should be identified.
+The countries in the LDCs of the COMESA Sub-region do not have appropriate strategy to promote capacity, identify contaminated sites, assess the level of contamination, conduct risk assessment and carry out pilot scale remediation technology to select most economically feasible and environmentally sound technologies.
 It is also essential to carry out socio-economic impact and risk assessment of POPs contaminated sites, assess the capacities of the existing laboratories, and organizes training and awareness building workshops to national experts, decision makers, public, press, NGOs and major stakeholders including relevant ministries in the respective countries.
 Moreover, Donors (bilateral/multilateral) will need to be requested to co-finance some activities and create linkages and synergy among the ongoing initiatives. - 87.
-UNIDO and UNEP with their mandates and the existing initiatives have agreed to jointly assist the LDCs in the SADC Sub-region in their effort to clean up POPs contaminated sites.
-UNIDO through the use of the Toolkit developed by the project implemented in Nigeria and Ghana for the management of POPs contaminated sites (with emphasis in low cost technologies) will be used to build capacities of the LDCs in the SADC Sub-region and the rest of Africa.
+UNIDO and UNEP with their mandates and the existing initiatives have agreed to jointly assist the LDCs in the COMESA Sub-region in their effort to clean-up POPs contaminated sites.
+UNIDO through the use of the Toolkit developed by the project implemented in Ghana and Nigeria for the management of POPs contaminated sites (with emphasis in low cost technologies) will be used to build capacities of the LDCs in the COMESA Sub-region and the rest of Africa.
 The two agencies will provide sufficient information and experiences that would enable countries of the region to initiate clean-up programmes and directly measure the reduction of POPs releases and directly enhance their positive impact on human health and the environment.